brianhouse/open_circuits/guide/setup.md

     sleep(.1)
 ```

-The hall sensor is a built-in sensor on the ESP which detects magnetic fields.
-This code will read data from the sensor and print it to console.
+The hall sensor is a built-in sensor on the ESP that detects magnetic fields.
+This code will read data from the sensor and print it to the console.
 Run it by clicking the green triangle.
 You should see a stream of numbers in the console ("Shell").
 If you choose `View > Plotter`, you should see a constantly changing graph:

 <p align="center">
   <img src="img/hall.png" width=500 />